Magyaron: History

+Pro-Hungarian sentiment ended after the Czechoslovak government imposed Slovakization on the people.

 Hungarian-Rusyn People's Council

-On November 9, 1918 in Ungvár (now Uzhhorod, Ukraine), the "Hungarian-Rusyn People's Council" was formed by the Magyarons, headed by the canon of the Greek Catholic Eparchy of Munkács, Simeon Sabov (1863–1929).
+On November 9, 1918, in Ungvár (now Uzhhorod, Ukraine), the "Hungarian-Rusyn People's Council" was formed by the Magyarons, headed by the canon of the Greek Catholic Eparchy of Munkács, Simeon Sabov (1863–1929).
 The Hungarian-Rusyn People's Council adopted the "Memorandum", which stated that the Hungarian-Rusyn people would join their homeland, Hungary, and advocated for the integrity of its territory.

-The main Magyarons party in Transcarpathia was the Autonomous Agricultural Union, founded in 1924 by Kurtyak Ivan Fedorovich.
+The main pro-Hungarian party in Transcarpathia was the Autonomous Agrarian Union (Hungarian: Kárpátaljai Földműves Szövetség), founded in 1924 by Kurtyak Ivan Fedorovich.
 This party was called "Kurtyakiv", and its followers were called kurtyakivtsi.
+It fought for autonomy and nurtured the Carpathian Ruthenian-Hungarian alliance and relations with Hungary.

+The KFSZ bombarded the government in Prague to give land to the people of Transcarpathia and defended the interests of the Ruthenian and Hungarian peasantry during the land reform.
+The self-determinism of Transcarpathia was also emphasised in the Hungarian press.
+Its leader, who was also the first prime minister of Transcarpathia (Podkarpatská Rus) Bródy András was inprisoned by Czechoslovak authorities in Pankrác.
+Brody believed that minority nations could be part of the unified Hungarian nation-body (nemzettest).
+In 1939 Hungary regained some of the territory, after which crowds protested for his release.
+He arrived back in Uzhhorod (originally Ungvár) on the 5th of March, where thousands of Hungarians and Ruthenians ware waiting for his arrival.
+They welcomed him with these words: "Welcome to our beautiful Hungary.
+Long live Bródy, long live the Hungarian-Ruthenian brotherhood!"